mtkwock/Neopets-UserScripts/README.md

    This is no longer implemented.
 Player shops have potential timing-based fire-sale advantages if this is enabled.

 2. [REJECTED] ~~In NPC SHOPS, books your ACTIVE PET has read are grayed out.~~ This gives potential timing-based advantage if the player chooses only "cheap/common" books as their active pet.

+### Five Finger Discount Hider

+Makes the User Shops looks like normal when the Five Finger Discount perk is available by hiding the original prices and making the discounted prices appear normal.
+This is just to have less of a painful design when choosing the perk.

+**STATUS:** Sending for approval